 In the end, digital communication only gets you so far, so the best thing to do is to, well, actually meet.
 At Basecamp there are two annual retreats each year where all employees get a chance to finally meet in person.
 This strengthens all relationships across the board and reminds everyone what it’s all about: having fun and working – together.

 I’ve been working remotely almost exclusively for the past two years.
 It’s not always easy, but in my experience it’s been way better than any office job ever could have been.
-I highly recommend you give it some thought, whether you’re an employee or employer and this book is a good place to start learning about it.
+I highly recommend you give it some thought, whether you’re an employee or employer and Remote is a good place to start learning about it.